jcblsn/rainforest-segmentation/README.md

 ## Contributions

 As stated above, this project was completed jointly with Rick Holubec and Chayenne Mosk.
+Scripts with a `*` character in the file name were written by me; other scripts were written by my collaborators.
 Our paper includes this statement about our individual contributions:

 >All authors contributed equally to the research question formulation and data sourcing.
 All authors contributed to the determination of the analytical framework and methods.
 All authors completed independent exploratory data analyses.
 All authors contributed to the evaluation framework used.
 All authors contributed to the processing and augmentation script used.
 >- Mosk: implemented FCN, SegNet and Attention U-Net
 >- Eliason: implemented tiling function, data saving and loading function, CNN (discarded after preliminary analysis), U-Net without attention, SAM fine-tuning experiment
->- Holubec: implemented DeepLabV3+ model with mul- tiple backbones and input shapes, worked on model fine-tuning and optimal model selection (ModelCheck- point, EarlyStopping)
+>- Holubec: implemented DeepLabV3+ model with multiple backbones and input shapes, worked on model fine-tuning and optimal model selection (ModelCheckpoint, EarlyStopping)

+My collaborators and I originally submitted the contents of this repository to a private, anonymized repository for the grading.
+I have since made the project available here for visibility and added this README file.